top of page

 I've courted by Loch Lomond's side

-But I dearly love the border
+But I dearly love the borders

 Well do I have mind of the day